anmolkabra/llm_chat/README.md

 ## Installation

 We recommend miniconda3 and python3.12.
-Tested on an M3 Macbook Pro with 16GB RAM, and the AIDA cluster.
+- OpenAI GPT models work on both mac and linux.
+- Llama models currently work on the AIDA cluster.
+Resources needed for `Llama-3.2-11B-Vision-Instruct`: 1 A100 and >25GB GPU RAM.

 ```bash
 conda create -n llm_chat python=3.12